rrDumpTruck/Obsidian.Vault/L - Opportunity.md

 2. <span style="color:#00b0f0">Damocan's Grounds</span> *highest on hill*: Gov sanctioned fighting pit. for worship through combat surrounded by a few minor religions embassies
 3. <span style="color:#00b0f0">The Streets of Sapphire</span> *lowest on the hill*: Trading/Entertainment district bisected by large Veins)
 4. <span style="color:#7030a0">Red Lamp District</span>: Gambling, drugery, and dark dealings
-5. <span style="color:#7030a0">Warehouse/logistics</span>: Undercity of a sort on the outermost part of the city just inside near a train station and large offloading cranes.
+5. <span style="color:#7030a0">Storming Ridge</span> "Logistics Co.
+Sponsored Depot": Undercity of a sort on the outermost part of the city just inside near a train station and large offloading cranes.
 Train is being assembled in a large yard made *specifically* for interchanging to unbuilt lines.
-6. The Narrows: Back alley brawling and more extremism for worshiping Damocan.
+6. <span style="color:#00b0f0">The Narrows</span>: Back alley brawling and more extremism for worshiping Damocan.
 Also low level bars, businesses among a growing too large amount of homes.
+7. Guild Square (Or Diamond)
+	1. The Family
+	2. The Fleshcrafters
+	3.